you-knowww/how_to-leafletjs_2_geopdf/README.md

 # How to export geoPDF from LeafletJS webmap
-How to convert leaflet js to geoPDF to download maps from Avenza.
+How to print geoPDF from a webmap in leaflet js to download maps from the web for Avenza.

 TL:DR;
 Leafletjs -> domtoimage -> GdalJS